Confidence regions for a persistence diagram of a single image with one or more loops: Confidence regions for persistence diagram

+where the variance can be estimated by sample variance of the pixels in each partition, $\mathcal{G}_{1*}$ and $\mathcal{G}_{1}$.
+The application of the Central Limit Theorem requires Assumptions~\ref{as:ContigousRegions} and \ref{as:Homeomorphic1sphere} stated above; specifically, the pixel intensities within the partitions of the loop and the interior of the loop must each be independent and identically distributed with no spatial correlations.

 The segmentation of $\mathcal{M}^{\sigma}_k$ for $k=\{0,1,1*\}$ creates the confidence regions in Equation~\eqref{eq:CI} and the unbiased estimators for $(\mu_{1*},\mu_1): (\bar Z_{1*}, \bar Z_1)$.
 However, these unbiased estimates are not derived from an upper-level set filtration on $\mathcal{M}^{\sigma}$.
-This approach for generating confidence regions is called \textbf{parTDA}; next we describe the bias in \textbf{tTDA} methods.
+We call this approach for generating confidence regions \textbf{parTDA}; next we describe the bias in \textbf{tTDA} methods.